Wonyoung L. Cho

 Wonyoung L. Cho, PhD, is an interdisciplinary scholar-practitioner-educator.
-Her research and training focus on culturally responsive theories, practices, and pedagogy.
-Her clinical experiences include working with multidisciplinary treatment team of an outpatient medical setting, specialized in work with children and youth especially around trauma as well as Autism Spectrum Disorder.
-She is licensed in California and Oregon, is an AAMFT-approved clinical supervisor, and is active in the American Family Therapy Academy (AFTA) as the co-chair of the Research Committee and in the Asian American Psychological Association (AAPA) as the chair-elect of the Division on Practice.
+Her research and training focus on socioculturally responsive theories, practices, and pedagogy.
+Her clinical experiences include working with multidisciplinary treatment team of an outpatient medical setting, specialized in work with children and youth especially around trauma.
+She is licensed in California and Oregon, is an AAMFT-approved clinical supervisor, and is active in the American Family Therapy Academy (AFTA) as the co-chair of the Research Committee and a Board member.
+She is also active in the Asian American Psychological Association (AAPA).

-I am fully bilingual (Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health.
+I am bilingual (conversational Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health, clinical education, and practice.